This Week in Energy News: 9 Stories You Need to See

 Read more of the latest energy-related releases from PR Newswire and stay caught up on the top press releases by following @PRNenergy on Twitter.

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Maxeon Solar Technologies and Vermilion Energy.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for SilverCrest Metals Inc. and Adams Resources.

 Catch up on all the latest earnings reports here.